NotSoMrAnderson/Persian-Subtitle-Fixer/README.md

-# Ne0 Persian Subtitle Fixer
+#Persian Subtitle Fixer

-Simple program for fixing subtitles encoding issue which leads to gibberish words when using them on players. supported formats are SRT, srt, ass.
-Feel free to use it on one or more files.
+Simple program for fixing subtitle encoding issue which leads to gibberish words when using them on players. supported formats are SRT, srt, ass. multi file fixing is supported.

-PS: only use Utf-8 or ascii format subs
+PS: only use Utf-8 or ANSI encoding files

 ---
 ## Todo List